elisedl1/MRI-Thermometry-Prediction/README.md

   <br />-references/explanations are included in code at the end of each major function
   <br /> -extractor.py in repo <u>MUST REPLACE THE IMPORTED VERSION</u>
   <br />       -this can be done by copy/pasting
-    <br /> - IF YOU WANT TO REDO SEGMENTATION: the key is to save segmentation dcm in the same location as this one with the same naming convention
+    <br /> -IF YOU WANT TO REDO SEGMENTATION: the key is to save segmentation dcm in the same location as this one with the same naming convention

 **Resampling/Cropping Code:**
 <br />  -"resample_crop.ipynb"